 Turning 22 Transition Services

-Disability Lifespan Solutions offers comprehensive assistance managing the transition from special education services and supports provided through your child's school to adult benefits and resources.
+Disability Lifespan Solutions offers comprehensive assistance managing the transition from special education services and supports provided through the school system to adult benefits and resources.

 This transition can start as early as 14 years old if you live in Massachusetts.
 As soon as your child turns 14, DLS can work with you and your child's school to develop a cohesive transition plan that will be attached to your child's individualized education plan (IEP).
-Transition planning includes exploring post-secondary opportunities, employment options, and could include connecting with adult service agencies that may provide your child with services when he or she graduates or turns 22 years old.
-We can help you understand what needs to be done and create a timeline with you to ensure your child is ready for the switch to adult benefits.
+Children who have been in special education do not always graduate from high school at 18 and instead can continue to receive education and support in school until their 22nd birthday.
+At 22, however, all supports a child has had will come to an end and the child must be enrolled for services as an adult.
+Therefore, transition planning is critical.
+Transition planning includes exploring post-secondary opportunities, such as employment and day program options; understanding and putting into place alternative decision-making options such as guardianship and alternatives to guardianship; and connecting with adult service agencies that may provide your child with services when they graduate or turn 22 years old.
+We can help you understand what needs to be done and create a timeline with you to ensure your child is ready for the transition to adult benefits.

 DLS can help you answer some of the following questions: